Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: Introduction

 We found that the discrepancy in the $ep$ matching study arises from the presence of discontinuities in the structure functions that appear in the small-$\qT$ limit of collinear factorized expressions.
 These structure functions contain a Dirac delta function for which a small-$\qT$ approximation is applied.
 The approximation employed in Refs.~\cite{Boer:2020:epJpsiMatching, DAlesio:2021:epJpsiMatchingPol}, which is an extension of a well-known expression \cite{Meng:1995:SIDISsmallqT} to the heavy quarkonium case, would be valid when multiplied by a continuous function, but that turns out to be invalid in the present case of discontinuous hard scattering factors.
 In this article we show how to properly treat these expressions to resolve this discrepancy.

-In addition, we extend our analysis to single quarkonium production in $pp$ collisions, where the hard scale is a function of the quarkonium mass only: $\muH = f(M_\psi)$.
-This allows us to test the connection of TMDShFs obtained in different cases, \textit{i.e.} to study their universal properties.
+In addition, we extend our analysis to single quarkonium production in $pp$ collisions, where the hard scale is a function of the quarkonium mass only: $\muH = f(M_\psi)$ {with $f(M_\psi) \sim M_\psi$}.
+This allows us to test the connection of TMDShFs obtained in different cases, {i.e.}~to study their universal properties.
 Even if we expect that the LDMEs are process independent in the collinear description, the same is not necessarily true for the TMDShFs.
 Indeed in the latter process dependences may arise due to the transverse momentum exchange with other colored objects.

 The paper is organized as follows.
 In Sec.~\ref{sec: matching procedure} we revise the matching procedure.
 In particular, in Sec.~\ref{sec: matching High -> Int} we discuss the pole structure of the collinear cross section in the small transverse momentum limit in detail, while the new TMDShF results for SIDIS are presented in Sec.~\ref{sec: matching Low -> Int}.
 In Sec.~\ref{sec: Universality} we address the aforementioned process dependence, comparing the TMDShFs in SIDIS and in $pp$ collisions.
-Conclusions are given in Sec.~\ref{sec: Conclusions}, together with a summary of our findings.
+Conclusions are given in Sec.~\ref{sec: Conclusions}, together with a summary of our findings. {In addition, there are two appendices at the end of this paper.
+In Appendix~\ref{app: poles} we present a more complete derivation of our method to include the pole structure contributions in our results.
+In Appendix~\ref{app: eikonal method} we derive the soft gluon emission from the Born amplitude obtained through the eikonal approximation.}